-I will bring to the BCA AGM in June for approval.
+Once reviewed and signed I will bring to the BCA AGM in June for approval.
+And to the next Council meeting for noting.
 Once approved I will submit the tax return.
 No tax due.

 Note any CRoW legal cost refund decision has not been reflected in the 2021 accounts as they stand.
 (See below)